sparkfun/SparkFun_LoRaSerial/docs/operating_modes.md

 * AT-Server=1 - Define this radio as the virtual circuit server
 * ATW - Write the parameters to the non-volatile memory (NVM).

 Now enter training mode with the ATT command.
-The training enables the server to pass these parameters (except for server) to the client radios.
+The training enables the server to pass these parameters (excluding the AT-Server setting itself) to the client radios.
 On the client radios, with power applied, press the button at the top of the client radio to enter training mode.
 The radio will obtain the parameters from the server, write them to NVM and then reboot using the new parameters.

 After all of the client radios are trained, the ATZ command may be entered on the server radio to cause it to reboot.